tmyqlfpir/NotBlood/package/common/README.txt

    - Allows tesla projectiles to be reflected back with reflective shots powerup
    - Adds a special alt fire missile attack for pitchfork's charge up while quad damage is active
    - Allow TNT/spray can to be thrown while holding down alt fire, or dropped by pressing alt fire once
-   - Voodoo doll alt fire attacks all targets visible on screen (like V1.X behavior)
+   - Voodoo doll alt fire attacks all targets visible on screen (like V1.X behavior) and consumes all ammo
 * Sector behavior
    - Fixes room over room sector handling with hitscan calculations
    - Allow hitscan weapons to be fired when floating above water